Frosty515/Custom-Arch/docs/design.md

 - `dw` to define a word (2 bytes)
 - `dd` to define a double-word (4 bytes)
 - `dq` to define a quad-word (8 bytes)

+## Devices

+- 1 64-bit IO bus

+### Console device

+- There is a console I/O device on ports 0-15
+- A raw read/write of a byte will read/write to the console via stdin/stderr respectively
+- Any other sized read/write will be ignored